 The mobile unit allows providers and staff the opportunity to perform simulation scenarios on manikins in a familiar and safe environment — their own hospital or clinic.

 The mobile unit has an array of high fidelity simulators and standardized patients to portray realistic scenarios.
 Our mobile team is equipped to assess and offer simulation training on many scenarios including but not limited to:

-A hands-on course on interdisciplinary interdisciplinary teamwork and communication in Rapid Response Team and Code Blue simulated scenarios for new RN and LVN employees.
+A hands-on course on interdisciplinary teamwork and communication in Rapid Response Team and Code Blue simulated scenarios for new RN and LVN employees.